craiuconstantintiberiu/CVDL/README.txt

-There is no model here yet, as I haven't gotten around to correctly implementing it yet.
-Visit this repo soon and see its awesomeness gradually increase.
+There is no model here yet, as I haven't gotten around to correctly implementing the project.
+ Visit this repo constantly and witness its awesomeness gradually increase.

+Also, the labs are here.